Security increased for Halloween weekend festivities in Salem

 Some main roads were closed in Salem to make space for all the visitors, many who are in costume.
 About 100 uniformed officers are on duty and said they will be confiscating any weapons, including fake ones that are part of costumes.

-Police said one person was hit by a car last year and they want to make sure nothing like that happens again.
+Police said a woman and her two daughters were hit by a car ahead of Halloween last year and they want to make sure nothing like that happens again.